 - Which symbol on the seder plate is the most important to you?
 Why?

 One of the ways we make this moment holy is by reciting the special Passover Kiddush blessing over the wine (or juice).
 We lift up the first cup to remember our exodus from Egypt and taste the sweetness of freedom.

-- Passover Evening Kiddush (Weekday Version): Help your community prepare by sharing this link in advance of the seder, which will help guests become more familiar with the blessing and follow along.
+- Passover Evening Kiddush (Weekday Version): Help your guests prepare by sharing this link in advance of the seder, which will help them become more familiar with the blessing and follow along.

 - A Social Justice Reading on the Four Cups: With each cup of wine, this reading asks us to think about our own ability to create redemptive change in the world.

-- Passover Food and Drink Pairings: Diverging from the holiday’s traditional red wine, this entertaining guide suggest holiday-themed pairings for your seder and beyond.
+- Passover Food and Drink Pairings: Diverging from the holiday’s traditional red wine, this entertaining guide suggests holiday-themed pairings for your seder and beyond.

 - Traditionally, wine is intended to signify joy.
 What makes this seder joyful for you?

 - What are you filling your wine glass with?
 What is filling you up right now?

 - Freedom is the primary theme of Passover, what freedom are you celebrating tonight?

 The first time we eat during the seder (and our first truly Passover-like ritual) is the dipping of greens into saltwater.
 Saltwater is a significant part of our story, a reminder of the tears shed during slavery and for enslaved people.